Listen to an Audio Feed of this Article.

 After years trapped under a mountain by Zeus, Typhon has escaped and is reaping his revenge on mortal and Gods alike.
 You play as Fenyx (a mere mortal) the unlikely hero who will go on an epic adventure, learn new skills, meet great characters and battle their way to becoming the legend of Prometheus’s story.

-It is your standard open-world game where you are given a certain amount of freedom to explore and do side quests before being pushed along the story.
+Fenyx is your standard open-world game, where you are given a certain amount of freedom to explore and do side quests before being pushed along the main story.
 Sections are broken up with puzzles, as mentioned above there’s nothing too tasking, but it is a nice break from the normal gameplay.

 Perhaps, if I was to find one fault with the game.
 It would be the puzzle sections.
 I found them fine at the time, but looking back they could have been a little bit more inventive.
 With most falling into a tried and tested “put the heavy thing on the switch to open the door” category.